Beijing

 A polished east-China route that pairs Shanghai's energy with water-town elegance and Hangzhou's slower lake-and-tea atmosphere.

-These guides cover timing, transport, payments, and on-the-ground details that matter before and during a China trip.
+These guides cover timing, transport, payments, eSIMs, trains, neighborhoods, food routes, and on-the-ground details that matter before and during a China trip.

 A practical guide to building a first Beijing itinerary that feels substantial without becoming exhausting.